abaire/nxdk_dyndxt/README.md

 ### Entrypoint mode: `io_val == 0`
-Calls the given nullary function, which is generally expected to be the `DxtMain` entrypoint after loading and relocating the loader DLL.
+Calls the given nullary function, which is generally expected to be the `DXTMain` entrypoint after loading and relocating the loader DLL.

 ## Dynamic DXT Loader